Early pregnancy pain can be concerning for any pregnant woman, especially if it is accompanied by vaginal bleeding.

 If you are in very early pregnancy then mild stomach pain and vaginal bleeding you are experiencing may be due to implantation- the process where the fertilised egg implants itself into the uterine lining.

-Implantation may come with a small amount of light vaginal bleeding, or pink or brown vaginal discharge, called implantation bleeding, and mild abdominal pain, called implantation pain.
+Implantation may come with a small amount of light vaginal bleeding, or pink or brown vaginal discharge, called implantation bleeding, and mild abdominal pain, called implantation pain, or, on the topic of the article: early pregnancy pain.

 Implantation typically happens between 6 and 12 DPO (days after you ovulate).